Public Health (MPH)

 Full-time students take core and specialty modules concurrently.
 To gain the Master’s qualification, all students then undertake a dissertation on a suitable public health topic.

-- Multi-disciplinary and trans-professional in both its content and the students it attracts.
+- The course is multi-disciplinary and trans-professional in both its content and the students it attracts

-- The programme is the product of a collaboration between academic partners and the NHS including the Schools of Medicine and Social Science at Cardiff University, Cardiff Metropolitan University, Swansea University, Public Health Wales NHS Trust, and Public Health England.
+- Taught by world-class experts in a collaboration between academic partners and the NHS including two World Health Organization (WHO) collaborating centres, the Schools of Medicine and Social Science at Cardiff University, Cardiff Metropolitan University, Swansea University, Public Health Wales NHS Trust, and Public Health England

 |Other ways to study this course|